DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 This section explains how to track ODM usage with the IBM License Service.

-#### a.
-Install the IBM License Service
+#### Install the IBM License Service

-Follow the **Installation** section of the [Manual installation without the Operator Lifecycle Manager (OLM)](https://www.ibm.com/docs/en/cloud-paks/foundational-services/4.10?topic=ils-installing-license-service-without-operator-lifecycle-manager-olm) and stop before it asks you to update the License Service instance.
+Follow the **Installation** section of the [Manual installation without the Operator Lifecycle Manager (OLM)](https://www.ibm.com/docs/en/cloud-paks/foundational-services/4.12.0?topic=ilsfpcr-installing-license-service-without-operator-lifecycle-manager-olm) and stop before it asks you to update the License Service instance.
 It will be done in the next paragraph.

-#### b.
-Create the IBM Licensing instance
+#### Create the IBM Licensing instance

 Get the [licensing-instance.yaml](./licensing-instance.yaml) file and run the following command: